GSI Technology Inc. (GSIT) Shares Up Despite Recent Market Volatility

 Needham gave a rating of “Buy” to GSIT, setting the target price at $4 in the report published on February 06th of the previous year.

-After a stumble in the market that brought GSIT to its low price for the period of the last 52 weeks, the company was unable to rebound, for now settling with -15.65% of loss for the given period.
+After a stumble in the market that brought GSIT to its low price for the period of the last 52 weeks, the company was able to rebound, for now settling with 1.91% of gains for the given period.

 Insider Trading